gerpark/ftsim/docs/source/config.rst

 	ftziel VARCHAR(2),
 	PRIMARY KEY (prjid, leid))

-``lfname`` is the name of the Location which holds the Transport Unit in the beginning.
 ``ftziel`` is the target area of the LE.
+``lfname`` is only for documentation, the Location of the LE must be set in table ``lf``.

-If a Location is connected to a Location of a different area, or the last Location is connected to the first Location of the same area an **alternate Location** has to be configured::
+If a Location is connected to a Location of a different Area, or the last Location is connected to the first Location of the same area an **alternate Location** has to be configured::